🎫 OFFICAL vendor

 Yes, but they need to be accompanied.
 There are special assistance employees available upon request.

-No, with the exception of guide animals.
+No, except for guide animals.